Karelian Research Centre of RAS: Karelian Research Centre RAS

-In 1990 the Karelian Branch of the USSR AS was transformed into the Karelian Research Centre of the USSR AS, and in 1991 it was renamed as the Karelian Research Centre RAS.
+In 1990 the Karelian Branch of the Academy of Sciences of the USSR was transformed into the Karelian Research Centre of the Academy of Sciences of the USSR, and in 1991 it was renamed as the Karelian Research Centre RAS.
 A. F. Titov became the new president (1991 onwards).
 In 1991 the Northern Water Problems Institute was established through transformation from the Water Problems Department.
 The institutes began transition to legal and financial independence.
 Institutes of Geology, Northern Water Problems, Forest Research, Department of Mathematics and Data Analysis became legal entities in 1993, Institute of Biology in 1997, and Institutes of HLL and Economics in 1998.
 New departments were established: Editing and Publishing, Financial and Economic, Maintenance and Procurements, Repair and Construction, Programming Group.
 In 1996 the Department of Economics was transformed into the Institute of Economics.
 In 1999 the Department of Mathematics and Data Analysis was reorganized into the Institute of Applied Mathematical Research.
 The process of transforming KarRC RAS departments into institutes and legal entities was thus completed.
 Staff reduction and aging, social insecurity of scientists were progressing, the prestige of science in Russia was declining.
 Russian science was underfinanced.
 Fund-raising had to be activated to win grants, contracts, etc. KarRC RAS enlarged the number of its interdisciplinary programmes and projects, widened partnerships with various organizations and institutions in Karelia, Russia and other countries.
 It managed to improve the working environment for some auxiliary units and services.
 The main outcome of the last decade of the 20th century is probably the fact that despite all the hardships academic science had gone through KarRC RAS has managed to preserve the bulk of its human and scientific resources, gradually adapted to the new circumstances without compromising much of the amount and quality of its scientific products, and generated a solid background for future development.
 Funding still remained the main challenge, being mostly received from the federal budget but in amounts clearly insufficient for normal operation.
 Search for additional sources has become constant.